Anurella/EdenChallenge/README.md

 This is an interview work sample for EDEN.
 It entails developing a SPA to consume a REST API that was provided.

 ##### The application features should allow:
 1. Users to see a list of at least 100 dog images by default when they load the application.
-*The api has 50 as the maximum request*
 2. Users be able to click on a dog image and be routed to a page where there’s more information about the dog.
 3. Users should be able to search for a dog via their breeds.